wrmack/helios-server-docs/docs/deploy_aws_walkthrough.md

 - Elastic IP Address, which provides a persistent IP address (the IP address associated with an EC2 instance may change if the instance is stopped and restarted)
 - Route 53 for obtaining a domain name (required for setting up https)
 - Simple Email Service, or SES, for sending emails
+- Identity and Access Management, or IAM, for obtaining keys for programmatic access to the SES API

 All of these services are in the free tier except for a domain name which costs $12 USD per year for a .com name.
 The free tier includes services which are always free and services which are only free for the first 12 months.
 The most expensive service of the above is the EC2 instance which is free for 12 months.
 Once outside the free tier's 12 month period if you are paying on demand you might consider stopping the instance when you are not using it (eg if you are only using it for development purposes).
 Data persists provided the EBS remains attached.